-S. No. Terms of Reference 1 oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible; 2 recommendation for appointment, remuneration and terms of appointment of auditors of the Company; 3 approval of payment to statutory auditors for any other services rendered by the statutory auditors; 4 Reviewing/ examining with the management, the annual financial statements and auditor's report thereon before submission to the board for approval, with particular reference to: matters required to be included in the director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; changes, if any, in accounting policies and practices and reasons for the same; management; significant adjustments made in the financial statements arising out of audit findings;
+S. No. Terms of Reference 1 oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible; 2 recommendation for appointment, remuneration and terms of appointment of auditors of the Company; 3 approval of payment to statutory auditors for any other services rendered by the statutory auditors; 4 Reviewing/ examining with the management, the annual financial statements and auditor's report thereon before submission to the board for approval, with particular reference to: i. matters required to be included in the director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; ii. changes, if any, in accounting policies and practices and reasons for the same; iii. major accounting entries involving estimates based on the exercise of judgment by management; iv. significant adjustments made in the financial statements arising out of audit findings;